NNThomasL/SPTarkovWebMinimap/README.md

 - Add toggle layers for loot and other important locations (maybe)
 - Shoreline Health Resort interior map
 - Remove hardcoded path to plugin folder for web assets
-- Fix the parking garage section of the Interchange map.
-It should have some exterior on the eastern side
 - Possibly modify the Woods map to line up cache spots with my coordinates
 - Make is so that the index.html is not needed in the connect URL
-- Disable constant logging.
-Toggle it using browser's dev console or a button

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.